What is a degree apprenticeship?

 About the programme

-This programme is designed specifically to enable you to complete the Project Management Degree Apprenticeship.
+This programme is designed specifically to enable you to complete the Project Manager Degree Apprenticeship.
 It maps directly onto the knowledge, skills and behaviours identified in this apprenticeship standard and is also designed to cover the entirety of the Association for Project Management's (APM) Body of Knowledge (6th Ed).
 So, you will be provided with everything you need to know to successfully deliver projects in a range of business sectors and subject areas.

 The majority of the programme will take place at your place of employment, however you will also spend at least 20% of time away from the workplace studying at our Carlisle - Fusehill Street campus.